r4ch45/charterful/notebooks/markdown/1-why-are-gas-fired-powerstations-important.md

        'ssr_chi2test': (0.5544229115645959, 0.4565161052169894, 1),
        'lrtest': (0.5543412198112492, 0.4565492794706799, 1),
        'params_ftest': (0.5535386644967512, 0.456968467257192, 1878.0, 1.0)},
-      [<statsmodels.regression.linear_model.RegressionResultsWrapper at 0x1f353b2df40>,
+      [<statsmodels.regression.linear_model.RegressionResultsWrapper at 0x142e965a610>,
-       <statsmodels.regression.linear_model.RegressionResultsWrapper at 0x1f353b2dbe0>,
+       <statsmodels.regression.linear_model.RegressionResultsWrapper at 0x142e965afa0>,
        array([[0., 1., 0.]])])}

 # Outlook

+We've explored why gas fired powerstations are important now for balancing renewable electricity generation, but what about in the future?
 Future Energy Scenarios (FES) are created to help the UK prepare for our future energy requirements, they inform investment and policy decisions from government to industry level.
 FES Scenarios are built using extensive data and modelling, and involve looking at consumer demand across gas, electricity, industrial, residental and transport.

 [https://www.nationalgrideso.com/document/173821/download] On a high level, there are four energy scenarios.